wdawson/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 ## Concurrent Rate Limits

 In order to protect the service for all customers, Okta enforces concurrent rate limits, a limit on the number of simultaneous transactions.
 Concurrent rate limits are distinct from [the org-wide, per-minute API rate limits](#org-wide-rate-limits), which measure the total number of transactions per minute.
 Transactions are typically very short-lived.
-Even very large bulk loads rarely use more than 10 threads at a time.
+Even very large bulk loads rarely use more than 10 simultaneous transactions at a time.

 For concurrent rate limits, traffic is measured in three different areas.
 Counts in one area aren't included in counts for the other two: